Team

 After graduating from high school, Oliver Ott completed his internship year in industry at the Interstate University of Applied Sciences NTB Buchs, Switzerland.
 During his internship year, he worked as a young professional for thyssenkrupp Presta AG, Eschen, Liechtenstein.

-Since June 2021, Mr Ott has been working at the Chair of Production Technology and is investigating possible applications of context-specific optimisation of exoskeleton support as a doctoral student in technical sciences at the University of Innsbruck.
+Since June 2021, Mr Ott has been working at the Chair of Production Engineering and is investigating possible applications of context-specific optimisation of exoskeleton support as a doctoral candidate in technical sciences at the University of Innsbruck.

 Publikationen